Aaron98990/ways-of-the-game/goalkeeper.md

 ## Goalkeeper equipment

-Goalkeepers may wear tracksuit bottoms and caps.
+Goalkeepers may wear caps.
 Any player, including goalkeepers, can wear gloves - there are no size restrictions on gloves.

 > Goalkeepers may wear tracksuit bottoms.[...]
 Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
 > - Law 4